nhaarman/supertooltips/README.md

 -----
 * In Eclipse, just import the library as an Android library project.
 * Project > Clean to generate the binaries you need, like R.java, etc.
-* Then, just add ListViewAnimations as a dependency to your existing project and you're good to go!
+* Then, just add SuperToolTips as a dependency to your existing project and you're good to go!

 Usage
 -----